vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 ```

 Following is a list of elements from the profile configuration with further description of their values and the behavior they cause.

+- In the `vrang.csp.host` element, specify the FQDN or IP address of the VCF Automation host (the same value that you use for the `vrang.host` element).

 - In the `vrang.username` element for VCF Automation VM Apps organizations, instead of using the `<vrang.tenant>` element for the organization, you can provide the user name in the format `user@domain` (or more precisely, `user@organization`).
 For example, use `admin@System` for the `admin` user from the Provider organization (the `System` domain identifies the Provider organization) or use `configurationadmin@Classic` for a `configurationadmin` user from an organization with the name `Classic`.